open-blog-initiative/open-blog.dev/docs/contributing.md

 This publication is based on [Vuepress](https://v1.vuepress.vuejs.org/), your ideas could also be a great contribution to this project.

+Look at our ["Good first issue"](https://github.com/open-blog-initiative/open-blog.dev/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) list if you are looking for an idea.

 ### Translate content

 A great way to contribute to _Open blog_ is to translate any blog post to your local.